6 Formulas and Functions

 Task 6.9

-1. Select cell E2, insert the function RIGHT and specify the arguments as shown in Figure 6.14.
+1. Select cell E2, insert the RIGHT function, and enter the arguments as shown in .

 Figure 6.14: Arguments for function RIGHT.